 What is SLS?

-Selective Laser Sintering (SLS) is an additive manufacturing process that belongs to the Powder Bed Fusion family.
+Selective Laser Sintering (SLS) is an Additive Manufacturing process that belongs to the Powder Bed Fusion family.
 In SLS, a laser selectively sinters the particles of a polymer powder, fusing them together and building a part layer-by-layer.
 The materials used in SLS are thermoplastic polymers that come in a granular form.

-SLS is used for both prototyping of functional polymer components and for small production runs, as it offers a very high design freedom, high accuracy and produces parts with good and consistent mechanical properties, unlike FDM or SLA.
+SLS 3D Printing is used for both prototyping of functional polymer components and for small production runs, as it offers a very high design freedom, high accuracy and produces parts with good and consistent mechanical properties, unlike FDM or SLA.
 The capabilities of the technology can be used to its fullest though, only when the designer takes into consideration its key benefits and limitations.

 How does SLS work?